Oil gains and US stock futures, Asian shares slip after US strikes Iran nuclear sites

 Iran may be reluctant to close down the waterway because it uses the strait to transport its own crude, mostly to China, and oil is a major revenue source for the regime.

+Disrupting shipping would be " a scorched earth possibility, a Sherman-burning-Atlanta move,” Kloza said.

-Ed Yardeni, a long-time analyst, agreed, writing in a report that Tehran leaders would likely hold back.
+Writing in a report, Ed Yardeni, a long-time analyst, agreed that Tehran leaders would likely hold back.

 “They aren’t crazy,” he wrote in a note to investors Sunday.
 “The price of oil should fall and stock markets around the world should climb higher.”